google/WebFundamentals/src/content/en/fundamentals/accessibility/semantics-aria/aria-labels-and-relationships.md

 assistive technology as if it is the focused item.

 ![using aria-activedescendant to establish a relationship in a listbox](imgs/aria-activedescendant.jpg)

-### aria-controls & aria-flowto

-`aria-controls` and `aria-flowto` provide more "advisory only" relationships.
-`aria-controls` can provide a hint to the user that a particular element controls another part of the page, such as a sorting button on a column of data.
-And `aria-flowto` provides a user with one or more alternate "next elements" that they can optionally navigate to and from, such as a footnote or a selection of options in a flow chart.

 ### aria-describedby